sass/sass/doc-src/SASS_CHANGELOG.md

   and will be removed in Sass 3.2.
   Use the new `sass-convert` tool instead.
   See also [this changelog entry](#3-0-0-sass-convert).

+* Selector parent references using `&` can now only be used where element names are valid.
+  This is because Sass 3 fully parses selectors to support the new [`@extend` directive](#3-0-0-extend), and it's possible that the `&` could be replaced by an element name.

 ### SCSS (Sassy CSS)